yokosogithub/GeoGit/doc/manual/source/exercise.rst

 Let's now put another player in the game.
 A new person joins our team of people working on our data.
 The first thing he has to do is to clone the central repository.
 Create a folder named ``repo_b`` in your repositories folder and clone it there.

-Since we had already pushed the changed made by the first collaborator in his repository (in the ``repo_a`` folder), this second collaborator will get them when he clones the central repository.
+Since we had already pushed the changes made by the first collaborator in his repository (in the ``repo_a`` folder), this second collaborator will get them when he clones the central repository.

 Suppose now that this new collaborator starts working on the repository data.
 Instead of working on the ``master`` branch, he creates a new branch named ``fixes``, in which he plans to correct some wrong data that he has found.
 Move to the ``repo_b`` folder and run the following command: